 - To draw God’s attention.

-We find examples of these purposes in the prophecies of Joel.
+Some of these purposes are found in the following prophecies of Joel:

 Sounding the Shofar as an Alarm